ChausAnton/usof/README.md

 </p>

 ## How to run this api on mac
-1)Clone this project
+- Clone this project
-2)run mysql server
+- run mysql server
-3)create file ".env"
+- create file ".env"
 4)move data from ".env.example" to ".env"
 5)specify database data and mail data
 6)brew install artisan